There are several questions and scenarios involved in managing Task Server communications, including:

 - Each Client communicates with its Task Server every 30 minutes by default, or as configured in the Task Agent settings.
 Thus, for 500 systems (max recommended for the NS), this equates to 16 pings/minute.
 This may not seem like much, but it's still a very real load especially if it is added to the increased load when actually performing tasks.
 For Site Servers, 5000 clients equate to 166 pings/minute or several each second, which is why you need decent server-classed systems for larger sites.
 This setting can also be reduced, but 30 minutes is a reduced rate already and probably should not be reduced much more unless you're confident the Tickle ports are working reliably well.

 - Windows 10 has limitations that may cause problems for managing more than 20 clients at a time for Task and Package (concurrent connection limit).
 This is the difference between Server and Client classed systems.
 Be careful when you deploy Tasks onto Client systems and test them thoroughly so you understand those limitations and expectations for performance.
 It is a relatively common scenario to use Windows 10 for smaller sites, especially those with less than 20 users.

 - There is an option in the Task Servers Settings page that will limit the number of clients that can connect to a Task Server.
 We recommend cloning this policy and creating two new policies.

-- One policy targets only the NS, limits the maximum computers to manage to 100 (the lowest it will accept), and to uncheck the Allow maximum computers to be exceeded.
+- One policy targets only the NS, limits the maximum number of computers to manage to 100 (the lowest it will accept) and unchecks the Allow maximum computers to be exceeded.

-- The other policy targets all task servers except the NS and may be left a default or as desired.
+- The other policy targets all task servers except the NS and may be left as default or as desired.